 I stayed with the IT company a lot longer than I ever thought I would.
 But over the years, the company and technology changed so much that it really seemed like I worked for a number of different companies over the years.

 I am now retired, still married, still live in Vienna, have two grandsons, two Jack Russell Terriers, and an ancient pickup truck.
 And I spend more time than I should writing stuff like this and fooling around with open source software.

-I’m still retired, still married and now live in Leesburg, VA with my wife, daughter, son-in-law, two grandsons, one Jack Russell Terrier, two Pugs and, initially, a demented one-eyed Maltese who has since gone on to the big doghouse in the sky.
-After 17 years of faithful service, the ancient pickup truck has been replaced by a shiny new SUV.
+I’m still retired and now live in Leesburg, VA with my daughter, son-in-law, two grandsons, two Pugs, a mixed Terrier/Whatever and initially, a real Jack Russell, a Pug and a demented one-eyed Maltese, all of whom have gone on to the big doghouse in the sky.
+After 17 years of faithful service, the ancient pickup truck was replaced by a shiny new SUV.
 And I still spend more time than I should writing stuff like this and fooling around with open source software.

 Guess if nothing else, I can say: “Been there, done that” as the answer to a lot questions…and am “still doing that.”